erm2000/dawa-quasar-vue3-autocomplete/README.md

 # dawa-quasar-vue3-autocomplete

+Dawa has an API to get all valid addresses in Demnark.

+So this component makes it possible to "autocomplete" a input field; into a valid address in Denmark, by making requests to Dawa's API while typing

-Component for a Dawa autocomplete using Vue 3 Typescript/Composition API
+Component for a Dawa autocomplete are using Vue 3 Typescript/Composition API with Quasar <q-select>

-..hmm.
-Something like this.
-(I hope)

-It not really a downloadable project; but more like a copy/paste project
+It's not really a downloadable project; but more like a copy/paste project

-I hope someone get my idea with this Quasar <q-select> implementation
+I hope someone might find this useful

 Usage:
 ```